jon-heard/obsidian-inline-scripts-library/une.sfile.md

 	"\n\n";
 ```
 __
-une interact {relationship to pc: 1 to 7 (love to hate), default: 4 (neutral)} {demeanor: 1 to 8 (scheming to prejudiced), default: random} - Runs "mood", "bearing" and "focus" together.  {relationship to pc} is a value for "mood".  {demeanor} is a value for "bearing".
+une interact {relationship to pc: 1 TO 7 (love to hate), default: 4 (neutral)} {demeanor: 1 TO 8 (scheming to prejudiced), default: random} - Runs "mood", "bearing" and "focus" together.  {relationship to pc} is a value for "mood".  {demeanor} is a value for "bearing".
 ***